 Arranging by chord symbols

-Chord symbols are found in much music, from the children's song book of The Church of Jesus Christ of Latter-Day Saints, and pretty much all pop music.
+Chord symbols are found in much music, from the children's song book of The Church of Jesus Christ of Latter-Day Saints (as of the writing of this blog, a lot of our customers are members of that church), and pretty much all pop music.
 If you have a piano book of a bunch of Taylor Swift songs for instance, you will see the chord symbol above the sheet music.
-Those can be used to create the student's own left hand, rather than following what's on the page.
+Pop books that say "piano vocal guitar" will have chord symbols.
+Chord symbols can be used to create the student's own left hand, rather than following what's on the page.
 It is obviously imperative to know what these symbols mean.
 Please read the following amazing article on reading chord symbols: http://musictheoryprof.com/2014/05/how-to-interpret-chord-symbols/

 Using the chord symbols, there are all sorts of things that can be done in the left hand.
 The chord could obviously just be played as is.
 And at first, they need to practice just doing this.
 Eventually, the idea of inversions can be introduced.
 You would need to get their mind good at inverting chords.
 Have them practice a few chords with their inversions, going up and down: Root, 1st inversion, 2nd inversion, 1st inversion, root.

 At advanced stages, the chord could be turned into an arpeggio.
-You could create a waltz pattern with the chord, an alberti bass, etc. The chords themselves could be messed around with as well.
-A "C" chord could be turned into a Cadd2 chord to make it more new age sounding.
+You could create a waltz pattern with the chord, an alberti bass, etc

 For those more apt to sight read, you could buy a book full of their favorite songs with chord symbols.
 For those playing more by ear, you have a few different options.
 You could get the book, then play the right hand melody and record it for them.
 You could look it up on YouTube and let them just figure out the melody.
 And then, you could google "[song name] chords and lyrics."
 For instance, 'let it be chords and lyrics.'
 The first result is usually a website called "ultimate guitar."
 Peer users create chords and lyrics to all sorts of songs on this website.
 All you have are the chord symbols and lyrics.
 However, it's not always in the original song key, and sometimes there are errors.
 The top voted results are usually accurate, but are usually in a key that is guitar friendly.
 If you need the song to be in the right key, then just google "[song title] chords and lyrics in [key]".